zapobyte/thechillredalertserver/Readme.md

 - get a drawing in ASCII format and any additional text you want to have desplay and add it to `draw.txt` file.
 - configure `editmotd.sh` file to suite your needs. view `editmotd.sh` for more details.
-- run `./editmotd.sh` using a cron job so it will restart every X amount of time.
+- run `./editmotd.sh` using a cron job so it will restart and update file at desire times.

 Note: Use pm2 log rotation for better performance.

 ### Requirements
+ - RaspberyPi >= 3b+
  - [Nodejs/npm](https://nodejs.org/en/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine. (this is not necessary but helful to run the server. also this is how it is deployed on the server.)
  - [PM2](https://pm2.keymetrics.io/) - PM2 is a daemon process manager that will help you manage and keep your application online 24/7
  - [OPENRA](https://github.com/OpenRA/OpenRA) - opensource Red Alert engine